Talib al-Naqib: British mandate

 When the British troops arrived at Basra, in 1914, al-Naqib was captured and exiled to Bombay (Mumbai); because of his objection on the British occupation.
 He stayed in his exile for five years, before coming back to Iraq and witnessing the 1920 Iraqi revolt.
 He didn't approve of the revolt; because he believed that political situations should be solved by peaceful solutions.
 He also believed that the best solution is to occupy Iraq into Vilayets, just like the Ottomans did.

 He was hoping to rule Basra or to rule Iraq.
 Therefore, he was against Faisal I, being the King of Iraq, with Khaz'al al-Ka'bi and Arnold Wilson supporting al-Naqib.
 But his fame decreased when Percy Cox became the British high commissioner of Iraq. al-Naqib was appointed as the minister of interior in Abd Al-Rahman Al-Gillani's acting government, but al-Naqib refused the office; because he thought that such secondary office would degrade his dignity, but he was convinced by Gertrude Bell and St John Philby as long as he would be the second man, after Al-Gillani.

 When al-Naqib wasn't invited to the Cairo Conference, in 1921, he objected and threatened to make a rebellion, cooperating with the tribal leaders.
 So, he made a campaign tour in southern Iraq and the middle Euphrates region.
 He made a banquet, celebrating Perceval Landon with some tribal leaders.
 He stood in the banquet and said: "We don't like the people in the house of the mandate, because they are interfering in the nation's matters, which its people have the only right to order and own anything they want in it."
 This statement was copied from a person who attended the banquet, called Tod, to the secretary of the British accreditation house in Iraq, Gertrude Bell.
 Bell checked the facts with foreign dignitaries, present at the event, and told Sir Cox about it, which led Lady Cox to invite al-Naqib for tea, on 16 April 1921.
 As he left Sir Percy had him arrested and exiled him to Ceylon.
 St John Philby was set as the new minister of interior.
 After returning from exile, al-Naqib decided to retire from political work and avoid meeting any governmental person.
 He refused to meet King Faisal when he wanted to visit him, but after some interference, they met in 1925, and cleared the problems between them.

 Death

-Al-Naqib had his health issues, so, he traveled to Munich to have a surgery, but he died through it, on July 16, 1929.
-His body was sent to Basra, where he was buried in al-Hassan al-Basri cemetery in Al-Zubair.
+Al-Naqib had health problems and traveled to Munich for surgery, during which he died on July 16, 1929.